 Image Credit: Nick Smith photography

-DEXA (also sometimes abbreviated as DXA), is a medical test that involves lying on a table while a machine sends X-rays through your body and measures the difference in the amount of energy initially sent through the body and the amount detected after it exits the body.
-Although DEXA was originally designed to measure bone density, it is now also used to measure body fat and body composition, and it can give results such as body fat percentage and soft lean mass.
+DEXA (sometimes abbreviated as DXA), is a medical test that involves lying on a table while a machine sends X-rays through your body and measures the difference in the amount of energy initially sent through the body and the amount detected after it exits the body.
+Although DEXA was originally designed to measure bone density, it is now used to measure body fat and muscle mass.

-DEXA scans are also regarded as a "Gold Standard" for measuring body composition analysis.
-Unlike calipers and underwater weighing, DEXA scans are able to measure the body segmentally, scanning each arm and the trunk separately in order to accurately measure body fat percentage, soft lean mass, and other body composition elements.
+Along with hydrostatic weighing, DEXA scans are regarded as a “Gold Standard” for measuring body fat percentage.
+Unlike calipers and underwater weighing, DEXA scans have the ability to measure the body segmentally, scanning each arm and the trunk separately in order to accurately measure fat mass, soft lean mass, and bone density in each segment.

 In order to get a DEXA scan performed, you will typically need to make an appointment with a hospital or clinic that has a DEXA device.
-You may need to do some research; not all hospitals and clinics will have DEXA devices.
+You may need to do some research; because of the cost, not all hospitals and clinics will have a DEXA machine.

 Bioelectric Impedance Analysis (BIA)

 BIA devices range widely in quality and accuracy, and you should be aware that not all BIA devices test the entire body.
-Some devices, such as home bathroom scales, use BIA to directly measure leg impedance only and use estimations to determine results for the upper body.
-Others are handheld devices that only directly measure arm impedance and estimate results for the lower half.
+Consumer body composition scales, use BIA to directly measure leg impedance only and use estimations to determine results for the upper body.
+Handheld devices only directly measure arm impedance and estimate results for the lower body.

-By contrast, modern, medical-grade BIA devices are able to measure the entire body directly, and can be extremely accurate - even as accurate as the "Gold Standard" procedures - without the complications that those procedures sometimes entail.
+By contrast, modern, medical-grade BIA devices are able to measure the entire body directly and can be extremely accurate – with measurements that are closely aligned with “Gold Standard” procedures – without the complications that those procedures sometimes entail.
 The most advanced BIA devices are even able to perform segmental analysis.

-Hopefully this helps you understand a little more about body composition.
-Knowing your body composition is the first step towards improving it, so if you're able, schedule a body composition test soon.
-Having a fitter and better body composition result can aid you immensely in understanding your weight, improving your overall health, and generally living a fuller, happier life.
+Hopefully, this helps you a general understanding of body composition.
+Knowing your body composition is the first step towards improving it, so if you’re able, schedule a body composition test soon.
+Your body composition test results can aid you immensely in understanding your weight, improving your overall health, and helping you achieve your fitness goals.